Financing Your Legal Education

 All eligible law students are offered this loan as part of their award package.
 Need is not a requirement, but a credit check is required.

-• Federal Direct Graduate Plus Loans are offered up to the Cost of Attendance less any scholarships and $20,500 of the Federal Direct Unsubsidized Loan.
+• Federal Direct Graduate PLUS Loans are offered up to the Cost of Attendance less any scholarships and $20,500 of the Federal Direct Unsubsidized Loan, if eligible.

 • Interest accrues on these loans while you are in school.